SA Councillor Profiles

 Background: Kirsty grew up on a property north of Port Augusta.
 She completed her early years of schooling through distance education before attending boarding school in Adelaide.
 Kirsty completed a Bachelor of Education at the University of South Australia.

-Now living in the far north of SA on a property with her husband, Cameron and two children, Kirsty decided to nominate for Council and was elected to State Council in 2014.
+Now living in the far north of SA on a property with her husband and two children, Kirsty decided to nominate for Council and was elected to State Council in 2014.

 Branch: North West

 Background: Lynly grew up in the mid-north of South Australia and as many young school leavers do, took a gap year, which led her to the North West of SA, working as a station hand.
 She met her husband while working in the area and has been working alongside him for 18 years.
 They have been managing North Well Station since 2006, during which time Lynly began a part-time career in nursing at Roxby Downs, juggling both station duties and nursing until their daughter was born in 2009.